determined-ai/pdk/deploy/README.md

 <br/>
 &nbsp;

 The experiment files don't need to be modified, except for the Workspace and Project name in the `const.yaml` file.
+Do keep in mind that, at runtime, the pipeline will pull this code from Github.
+Any changes to any of the files need to be uploaded to your repository.